adinaelisheva/slack-karmabot/README.md

 #### What to do
 1. Fork this repo to your server.
 The main files you need are:

-   1. The `tmp/` directory and `config.ru` for sinatra
+   a.
+The `tmp/` directory and `config.ru` for sinatra

-   2. `karmabot.rb`
+   b. `karmabot.rb`

-   3. `tokens.rb.SAMPLE` to copy (in step 6)
+   c. `tokens.rb.SAMPLE` to copy (in step 4)

+2. Set up the bot on your server

-2. [Create an app on your slack team(s)](https://api.slack.com/apps) called Karmabot (or whatever you want to call it!)
+   a.
+[Create an app on your slack team(s)](https://api.slack.com/apps) called Karmabot (or whatever you want to call it!)

-3. Set up the app(s) to point to your server
+   b.
+Set up the app(s) to point to your server

-4. Give your app(s) the following permissions:
+   c.
+Give your app(s) the following permissions:
 ![channels:history and chat:write:bot](pics/perms.png)

+   d.
+Alternately, set up a bot on Discord following their instructions to do so and grab its tokens

-5. Set up a db with tables for every slack team you're using the app on.
+3. Set up a db with tables for every slack team you're using the app on.
 The tables should have minimum these two columns:

-   1. `thing` a text field
+   a. `thing`: a text field

-   2. `points` an int
+   b. `points`: an int

-6. Create a `tokens.rb` file that contains your db table names and app authentication tokens (copy tokens.rb.SAMPLE)
+4. Create a `tokens.rb` file that contains your db table names and app authentication tokens (copy tokens.rb.SAMPLE)
-7. Install Bundler: `gem install bundler`
+5. Install Bundler: `gem install bundler`
-8. Install dependencies: `bundle install --deployment` (to develop, run `bundle install --path=vendor/bundle` instead)
+6. Install dependencies: `bundle install --deployment` (to develop, run `bundle install --path=vendor/bundle` instead)
-9. Run the server: `bundle exec rackup -p$PORT -o$HOST config.ru` and you're good to go!
+7. Run the server: `bundle exec rackup -p$PORT -o$HOST config.ru` and you're good to go!